 How To Fry an Egg

-1 teaspoon butter or olive oil, or more as needed to coat the bottom of the pan
+- 1 teaspoon butter or olive oil, or more as needed to coat the bottom of the pan

-1 or more large eggs
+- 1 large eggs

 Small skillet, preferably nonstick or cast-iron (if using stainless steel or enamel, use a little more butter in the pan)

-Lid, optional to cover
+- Lid, optional to cover

-Fish spatula or other thin spatula
+- Fish spatula or other thin spatula

 Warm the pan and melt the butter: Place the pan over medium heat.
 Add the butter or olive oil.
 Swirl the pan as the butter melts to evenly coat the surface.
 The pan is ready when the butter begins sizzling or when the oil becomes shimmery and very loose.